EnzoBnl/enzobnl/spark.md

 </div>

 #### Special case of client mode
-In client mode the driver process is a thread created inside the spark app JVM.
-So in order to set `spark.driver.memory` for example, one have to do it through spark-submit and not after the
+In *client mode* the driver process is a thread created inside the spark app JVM.
+So in order to set `spark.driver.memory` for example, one have to do it through `spark-submit` option `--driver-memory` and setting it through `SparkConf` in the application will have no effect.

 #### In local mode
 In local mode the `Xmx` of the JVM in which the SparkSession is created will determine theavailable memory settings, passing in the code of the app settings